sjindal22/terraform/README.md

 installed one; run `cd /tmp; terraform` and you should see the same tf help command output.

+## Directory structure

+### Plugins

+* There are two types of providers, Hashicorp Distributed and 3rdparty.
+The former refers to continual testing and intergration of providers by Hashicorp.
+And upon executing `terraform init`, the provider plugins would be automaticallu installed.
+However, this is not the case with the 3rdparty providers (aka Community providers) and requires manual downloading of the plugin.
+  * `.terraform/plugins/` - is the directory for HC's distributed plugin.
+  * `~/.terraform.d/plugins/` - is for the 3rdparty plugins.
+Make sure to create
+    this directory if it does not exist already.
+And move the plugin file here.

 ## Terraform commands

 * `terraform init` - initializes the directory where you would want to run the